 Made from: Corn, quinoa, rice and other selected fibres.

-We suggest that you do not rely completely on the cooking time recommended on the pack, but check a few minutes before the time is up so it is cooked to your taste.
-The pasta is formed through a bronze die, the resulting rough texture gives the pasta the ability to absorb the sauce better which means attention is needed to get the time right for when the pasta is drained before mixing with the sauce.
+We recommend that you do not rely completely on the cooking time on the pack, but check a few minutes before the time is up so it is cooked to your taste.
+This is the only gluten free line that is not formed through a bronze die, we felt for the long pasta it was not the route to take to give the best texture.

 Can a producer of ‘normal pasta’, using a raw material containing the best gluten, produce an excellent gluten free pasta?
 The answer is in our philosophy and focus on the product: Good taste is a right.

 We set our selves the objectives of creating a product with the knowledge that Garofalo pasta is synonymous with the experience of taste.
 We knew that the flavour could not be the same due to the different raw materials, but it was of great importance to us to produce a Garofalo pasta that was no better or worse in flavour, just different.
 It was not to be just for those on a gluten free diet but a new cooking opportunity for everyone.
 It was equally important to produce a healthy product, which in the end might even be better than normal pasta ;-).

 We have worked extensively on this line, which is not produced in our factory because of the risk of contamination with our pasta containing wheat, and remain in control at all levels from the raw materials to the production methods.
 The results are a product that is extremely good, especially when compared to the gluten free products currently on the market, but we are confident we can improve it even more.
 The phrase “it’s good considering it’s gluten-free” is not enough, we believe the pasta can reach the levels of pasta made with durum wheat semolina.
 To reach the level we have to work with those who have experience of eating and producing it.